cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 Retrieved information isn't limited to the CoW Protocol itself.
 The autopilot needs to provide a reference price for each token in an order (a numéraire);
-the reference price is used to normalize the value of the [surplus](/cow-protocol/reference/core/auctions/the-problem), since the surplus must be comparable for all orders and an order could use the most disparate ERC-20 tokens.
+the reference price is used to normalize the value of the [surplus](/cow-protocol/reference/core/auctions/the-problem), since the surplus must be comparable for all orders and two orders could use the most disparate ERC-20 tokens.
 The reference token is usually the chain's native token, since it's the token used to pay for the gas needed when executing a transaction.
 Orders whose price can't be fetched are discarded and won't be included in an auction.